-What's happening in Syria?
+What's happening in Syria? - CBBC Newsround

-Syria has been engaged in civil war for the last six years, with different groups trying to seize control of the country.
+There's been a civil war in Syria for the last eight years, with different groups trying to seize control of the country.

-The fighting is between:
+The fighting has been between:

-- Soldiers who support the Syrian president Bashar al-Assad,
+- Soldiers who support the Syrian president Bashar al-Assad

-- fighters known as rebels, who don't want Assad to be in power anymore, and
+- Fighters known as rebels, who don't want Assad to be in power anymore

-- the group that call themselves the Islamic State.
+- The group that calls itself Islamic State (IS)

-IS had taken over large parts of Iraq and then moved into eastern Syria.
-In the chaos of the war they were able to gain land and power there too.
+In the chaos of fighting between the government and anti-government fighters, IS took over large parts of Iraq and then moved into eastern Syria, where they were able to gain land and power.

+By March 2019, IS had lost control of all the land they once occupied.
+More than 12,000 suspected IS members are now being held by Kurdish forces.

+The situation is very complicated because other countries have got involved in the conflict.

+Even before the conflict began in Syria, many Syrians were complaining about high unemployment, officials not behaving as they should do, and a lack of political freedom under their President Bashar al-Assad.

+However, the event which caused the situation to develop into a full-blown civil war dates back to 2011, to the Syrian city of Deraa.

-It began because local people decided to protest after 15 schoolchildren were arrested - and reportedly tortured - for writing anti-government graffiti on a wall.
+Local people decided to protest after 15 school children were arrested - and reportedly tortured - for writing anti-government graffiti on a wall.

 The protests were peaceful to begin with, calling for the release of the children, democracy and greater freedom for people in the country.